HyperiumClient/Hyperium/README.md

 Q: When is the official release?

-A: It's now, come download it in our <a href="https://discord.gg/RNyRgtv">Discord</a>!
+A: It is currently released!
+Come download it on our <a href="https://discord.gg/RNyRgtv">Discord</a>!

 Q: Can I use Hyperium now?